liveview-native/liveview-client-swiftui/livebooks/markdown/swiftui-views.md

 The SwiftUI [ScrollView](https://developer.apple.com/documentation/swiftui/scrollview) displays content within a scrollable region.
 ScrollView is often used in combination with [LazyHStack](https://developer.apple.com/documentation/swiftui/lazyvstack), [LazyVStack](https://developer.apple.com/documentation/swiftui/lazyhstack), [LazyHGrid](https://developer.apple.com/documentation/swiftui/lazyhgrid), and [LazyVGrid](https://developer.apple.com/documentation/swiftui/lazyhgrid) to create scrollable layouts optimized for displaying large amounts of data.

-While `ScrollView` also works with typical `VStack` and `HStack` views, they are not optimal choices for large amounts of data.
+While `ScrollView` also works with typical `VStack` and `HStack` views, they are not optimal for large amounts of data.

 <!-- livebook:{"break_markdown":true} -->